LoveMalmros/mintlify-test/Raw widgets.md

 Here we cover some of the cases, that you should take into consideration.

 ### Status
-If `status.broken`=true.
+If `status.broken=true`.
 Then data will return null.

 ### The data response
 The data response is returned in a list in the field `data`.
 This consists of items which have labels or data.